+Dominic Raab has to go, says minister, as 27 staff part of single bullying claim

-Dominic Raab has to go, says minister as 27 staff part of single bullying claim
+Dominic Raab has to go, says minister, as 27 staff revealed to be part of single bullying claim

-More civil servants in official complaint than previously thought
+More civil servants involved in official complaint than previously thought

-Dominic Raab should quit or be fired, a cabinet minister has said as it emerged that more civil servants than previously thought are part of the investigation into allegations he bullied staff.
+Dominic Raab should quit or be fired, a cabinet minister has said, as it emerged that more civil servants than previously thought are part of the investigation into allegations he bullied staff.

-The deputy PM is under growing pressure after top lawyer Gina Miller told The Independent Mr Raab had called her “stupid” during an “aggressive” encounter, while BBC comedian Nish Kumaraccused him of racial insensitivity.
+The deputy prime minister is under growing pressure after top lawyer Gina Miller told The Independent that Mr Raab had called her “stupid” during an “aggressive” encounter, while BBC comedian Nish Kumar accused him of racial insensitivity.

-The justice secretary is also said to be facing a single complaint based on the concerns of 27 civil servants as the Ministry of Justice alone as part of the official probe by Adam Tolley KC.
+The justice secretary is also said to be the focus of a single complaint based on the concerns of 27 civil servants at the Ministry of Justice (MoJ) as part of the official investigation by Adam Tolley KC.

 More than two dozen staff are “represented” by a memo stating that some were forced to leave work for “extended periods” because of Mr Raab, according to The Observer.